15 Tips to Make Work From Home Better!

 Cooking three meals a day can be tiring for anyone.
 But cooking three meals a day during a pandemic with little takeout options while working 8-9 hours every day is a whole another challenge.

 Whether you live on your own or have kids, it’s always best to plan and prep your meals in advance so you can minimize the total cooking time.
 You can use weekends for planning and prepping the weekday meals in order to save time and actually use your mealtime to eat.

 14. Leave some downtime for yourself

 Working from home with little to no downtime can eventually burn you out and severely affect your work.
-To avoid that, schedule some downtime for yourself every day.
+To avoid that, create your own schedule.
 You can pick up a hobby, read a book, go for a run, or just watch a TV show–the idea is to do any non-work related activity that calms and refreshes your mind.

 15. Limit your daily news consumption

 To say that we are living through unprecedented times would be an understatement.
 Every day, the news gets more dire and we are somehow trying to survive through it.
 If you don’t want to look at news related to the pandemic, you can block specific topics on your news apps.
 It’s good to stay informed, but if you find the news overwhelming, there is nothing wrong with creating some space.
 You can set aside a time in the evening to catch up on all the news of the day.